DLee211/Trivia-Game-FrontEnd/README.md

 # Trivia Game Management System

 This project is a web-based application built using Angular, TypeScript, and Angular Material.
 It allows users to manage trivia game data, including adding, editing, and validating game types and trivia questions.
-The application interacts with a backend API(Trivia-Game-BackEnd) to fetch and update game details.
+The application interacts with a [backend API](https://github.com/DLee211/Trivia_Game_BackEnd) to fetch and update game details.

 ## Features